10 Tips for Applying for Small Business Loans

 - SBA-backed lenders

 Again, the specific one you should partner with depends on the individual needs of your business.
-As you do your homework, make sure you understand the fine-print terms behind each lender’s offer.
+As you do your homework, make sure you understand the fine-print terms behind each lender’s loan proposal.

-Generally, alternative lenders will offer the most flexible terms, but their interest rates can be higher than others.
-At the same time, commercial banks and SBA-backed lenders may have more favorable rates, but stricter lending requirements, including certain credit score limits.
+Generally, alternative online lenders such as MCAs will offer the most flexible terms, but their interest rates will be much higher than others.
+At the same time, commercial banks and SBA-backed lenders may have more favorable rates, but stricter lending requirements, including certain credit score requirements.

 3. Understand Your Credit Score